 Step 3: Sign the application

-Once all the documents are attached properly, the partners must sign the application and submit it to the Registrar of Firms of the State of Gujarat.
+On attaching all the documents, the partners must sign the application and submit it to the Registrar of Firms of the State of Gujarat.

 Step 4: Issuing the Certificate